fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/projects/project4.md

 * Developing additional techniques derived from other malware categories will earn 20 extra points per technique.

-* Only source codes and a explanable file are required to submit.
+* Only source codes are required to submit.
 To test your project, first, I will compile your program1.c and get program1.exe. second, I will compile your program3.c and obtain the program3.exe.
 Third, I will compile your program2.c and get program2.exe.
 Fourth, I will use program3.exe to encrypt program1.exe and attach program1.exe to program2.exe by running the command program3.exe program1.exe program2.exe, which outputs a program named retrofiting.exe.
 Finally, I will run retrofiting.exe and get the output "hello program2" first and then "hello program1".
 ### Example output